dotnetprofessional/LiveDoc/packages/livedoc-mocha/docs/API.md

 Unlike Cucumber, examples are not defined at the end of the Scenario Outline, but are included as part of the Scenario Outline narrative.
 This tends to make it easier to reason about the examples as its not lost at the bottom of the scenario.

-To reference values from the example you can specify the name in angle brackets \<name\> which will be resolved when the scenario is run.
+To reference values from the example you can specify the name in angle brackets `<name>` which will be resolved when the scenario is run.
 Its recommended to reference at least one of these values in at least one of your steps so that each iteration can be distinguished from another.

 >Its important to include the text __Examples:__ above your table.
 If you do not your table will not be recognized and your scenarios will not run.

+> Attempting to bind a name that doesn't exist in the example table will throw an exception.

 ### Multiple tables
 Gherkin and livedoc-mocha support the ability to add more than one table to your Scenario Outline.
 This can be useful to more clearly define your examples.
 However, when the scenarios are executed they will be merged into a single table.
 As such your tables much have the same structure.
 This is only useful for making your scenarios clearer.